 Today’s Jamaican jerk chicken or pork has a decidedly cosmopolitan flavor.
 I did a survey of recipes on the Internet and saw recipes ranging from very mild to very wild.
 From my browsing, I picked the five most likely recipes and placed them side-by-side to see what was the same and what varied.
 The result is the recipe below.
-I created a base recipe of seven ingredients followed by several options for you to choose.
+I have created a base recipe of eight essential ingredients.
+But since this is a folk recipe, there is no one true recipe.
+The mix can be as unique as the cook.
 So get creative and make your own jerk seasoning.
 Barbecue, anyone?

 - ¼ cup thyme leaves

 - 1 tablespoon chili pepper, your choice of hotness